Venture Capital and Growth Private Equity

 The Government believes Australian permanent residency warrants more dynamic investment in areas of the economy where it can make a real difference.
 The enhanced SIV arrangements will help Australia’s long-term economic future by boosting investment in emerging enterprises, creating new jobs and promoting local commercialisation of innovative research and development.

 Legislative amendments to implement the new complying investment policy for SIV and to introduce the new Premium Investor Visa (PIV) came into effect from 1 July 2015.

-Did the Government consult before introducing these changes?
+Did the Government consult before introducing these changes in 2015?